tigeryash/tigeryash/README.md

 development.
 - 🌱 I’m currently learning Nextjs
-- 💞️ I’m looking to collaborate on anything related to Reactjs or web dev
+- 💞️ I’m looking to collaborate on anything related to FrontEnd Web Development.
-Languages.

 - 📫 How to reach me on discord tigeryash